Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Dataset Collection and Preparation

 \subsection{Alignment between brains}

-Even two animals with normal hearing will produce neural responses which differ in subtle ways, due to differences in the spatial organisation of information in the IC.
-Therefore, to ensure that the parameter space learned by our model primarily encodes differences related to hearing loss, rather than correcting this misalignment, and to allow us to use a shared decoder, we must remove this source of variability from the dataset before training the model.
+Even two animals with normal hearing will produce subtly different neural responses, due to differences in the spatial organisation of information in the IC.
+To ensure that the parameter space learned by our model primarily encodes differences related to hearing loss, we must remove this source of variability from the dataset before training the model.
+It is critical that any alignment method retains differences between animals which are due to hearing loss (including differences of scale), while minimising differences due to spatial organisation.
+This makes most common methods of aligning neural activity between brains unsuitable.

 To accomplish this, we used optimal transport to find a permutation of the channels of each brain recording that minimised the Wasserstein distance to a common NH reference animal.
+This ensures that no scale information is lost after alignment by only allowing shuffling of channel order.
+Alternative methods suitable for this problem include spatial transforms (including Procrustes analysis \cite{Procrustes} and spatial transformer networks \cite{jaderberg2015spatial}) and maximum covariance analysis.
+We have not observed significant differences between these approaches.